 Memorial design

-The preliminary design of the memorial includes dedicated areas for each family to grieve their loved ones, but designers also hope it will provide solace to anyone who has lost a loved one in a workplace accident.
+The design of the memorial includes dedicated areas for each family to grieve their loved ones, as well as a center “Legacy Tree” that will honour all those workers who have lost their lives to a workplace accident.
 The memorial will represent the strength and resilience of Kelowna and serve as a reminder of the importance of safety in our communities.

 Two years in the making